 In adopting a final version of a rule proposed in April 2014, the EPA and Corps stated that final Clean Water Rule "ensures that waters protected under the Clean Water Act are more precisely defined and predictably determined, making permitting less costly, easier, and faster for businesses and industry.
 The rule is grounded in law and the latest science, and is shaped by public input.
 The rule does not create any new permitting requirements for agriculture and maintains all previous exemptions and exclusions."

 EPA and the Corps further stated that the new rule "sets boundaries on covering nearby waters for the first time that are physical and measurable" and "significantly limits the use of case-specific analysis by creating clarity and certainty on protected waters and limiting the number of similarly situated water features."

-A prepublication copy of the final rule is available on EPA’s website.
 The final rule language is markedly different from the proposed rule.
 However, it is not immediately clear to what extent the final rule will alter the historic regulatory paradigm for managing water infrastructure.
 This rule is effective 60 days after Federal Register publication; the new definitions are not applicable until permit renewal for existing permittees.